The current UX design trends to look out for

 The main difference between the two is that UI is a series of screens, pages, and visual elements, such as buttons and icons, that enable a person to interact with a product or service.
 UX, on the other hand, is the internal experience that a person has as they interact with every aspect of a company’s products and services.

-Both UI and UX play key roles in the upcoming UX design trends 2020 which we will cover in this article.
+Both UI and UX play key roles in the current UX design trends of 2021 which we will cover in this article.

 What are the main goals of a UX/UI designer?